jcaillon/valet/docs/content/docs/300.libraries/windows.md

   form of an absolute or relative path.
 - A hard link is a directory entry that associates a new pathname with an existing file (inode + data block) on a file system.

-This function allows to create a symbolic link on Windows as well as on Unix.

 - $1: **linked path** _as string_:
       the path to link to (the original file)